NCronJob-Dev/NCronJob/docs/features/startup-jobs.md

 Failure to call `UseNCronJobAsync` when startup jobs are defined will lead to a fatal exception during the application start.

+It may happen that the specified startup job runs task that are required for the application setup.
+For those cases, when one cannot tolerate a startup job to fail, the `RunAtStartup` method accepts an optional parameter `shouldCrashOnFailure`.
+When set to `true`, the specified job is expected to complete in a successful state.
+Otherwise, an exception will be thrown preventing the application start.

 ## Example Use Case

 Consider an application that needs to load initial data from a database or perform some cleanup tasks whenever it starts.
 You can define and configure a startup job to handle this: